Moe-hacker/ruri/README.md

 See [Integration](doc/Integration.md) for a guide to integrate ruri into your projects.
 # Usage:
 See [USAGE](doc/USAGE.md)
+# Behavior of rurienv:
+After initing the container, ruri will create a file /.rurienv by default, this config can unify container config, but it will also cover some of the command-line args, you can use `--no-rurienv` to disable it, or see [rurienv.md](doc/rurienv.md) to see its behavior.
 # FAQ:
 [FAQ](doc/FAQ.md)
 # Quick start(with rootfstool):